ooples/pine_script_docs/source/faq/Strings_and_formatting.rst

 ::

     //@version=5
-    indicator('Lift text', '', true)
+    indicator("Lift text", "", true)
     // Use U+200E (Decimal 8206) as a non-printing space after the last "\n".
     // The line will become difficult to edit in the editor, but the character will be there.
-    // You can use https://unicode-table.com/en/tools/generator/ to generate a character you can copy/paste. plotshape(true, '', shape.arrowup, location.abovebar, color.new(color.green, 0), text='A')
+    // You can use https://unicode-table.com/en/tools/generator/ to generate a character you can copy/paste. plotshape(true, "", shape.arrowup, location.abovebar, color.new(color.green, 0), text = "A")
-    plotshape(true, '', shape.arrowup, location.abovebar, color.new(color.lime, 0), text='B\n‎')
+    plotshape(true, "", shape.arrowup, location.abovebar, color.new(color.lime, 0), text = "B\n‎")
-    plotshape(true, '', shape.arrowdown, location.belowbar, color.new(color.red, 0), text='C')
+    plotshape(true, "", shape.arrowdown, location.belowbar, color.new(color.red, 0), text = "C")
-    plotshape(true, '', shape.arrowdown, location.belowbar, color.new(color.maroon, 0), text='‎\nD')
+    plotshape(true, "", shape.arrowdown, location.belowbar, color.new(color.maroon, 0), text = "‎\nD")

 How can I position text on either side of a single bar?
 -------------------------------------------------------

-By choosing label styles like `style = label.style_label_left`, we can determine on which side of the bar the label is positioned.
+By choosing label styles like ``style = label.style_label_left``, we can determine on which side of the bar the label is positioned.
 Note that since the 'left'/'right' in there specifies the pointer’s position, 'left' has the side effect of positioning the label on the right side of the bar.
-The text’s alignment in the label can be controlled using `textalign = text.align_right`, and finally, we can make the label’s background color transparent so we only display the text:
+The text’s alignment in the label can be controlled using ``textalign = text.align_right``, and finally, we can make the label’s background color transparent so we only display the text:

 .. image:: images/Faq-Strings-02.png